NOW ACCEPTING LETTERS OF INTENT!

 1. Dissemination and Implementation of AASM Clinical Guidance Documents

 The American Academy of Sleep Medicine (AASM) publishes various guidance documents, such as clinical practice guidelines, clinical guidance statements, position statements, consensus statements and papers, and quality measures.
-Projects must focus on understanding whether this guidance is followed, identifying barriers to adoption, and evaluating strategies that increase the dissemination, accessibility, and uptake of the AASM’s guidance and recommendations among targeted end-users, such as clinicians, patients, caregivers, payers, policymakers, and other healthcare stakeholders.
+Projects must focus on understanding whether this guidance is followed, identifying barriers to adoption, and evaluating strategies that increase the dissemination, accessibility, and uptake of the AASM’s guidance and recommendations among targeted end-users, such as clinicians, patients, caregivers, policymakers, and other healthcare stakeholders.

 1. Dissemination and Implementation of Research Findings from AASM Foundation-Funded Research Projects